 1-Which doctor should we refer to for treating bruxism?

 First, you should visit an orthodontist to examine the condition of your teeth.
 After examining the teeth, the specialist will give all the necessary instructions.

 Bruxism could damage tooth enamel, cause the teeth to decay, fracture, loosen, and fall out.
 On top of that, it could cause jaw disorders, headache and earache.

 Deficiency in vitamins such as calcium or magnesium may lead to teeth grinding.
 So, it is recommended to take a multivitamin supplement for bruxism additional treatment.
 It is also very important to follow a calcium-rich diet and consume milk and dairy.

 Severe bruxism usually could not be treated only by using dental procedures such as wearing a night guard.
 Other treatment methods should be used, including visiting a psychiatrist and changing dietary habits and lifestyle.

 The first step is to reduce stress.
 You can listen to some relaxing music for that matter.
 Take a hot shower or do yoga.
 Avoid energic food or drinks at night.
 Regulate your sleep hours and go to sleep at a certain hour every night.
 Don’t forget to go to the dentist regularly.

 Some gastroenterologists believe that some digestive diseases such as intestinal worms cause bruxism.
 So, it is necessary to check all the health factors of the patient to treat bruxism definitively.

 7-How is bruxism treated in children?

 Children may experience tooth grinding as a result of bad nutrition or stress and digestive issues.
 You can cure your child’s bruxism by fixing any of these problems.
-It is also very important to help your child to feel tranquil specially at night.
-You can put a warm towel on your child’s face before sleep to make him/her more feel more relaxed.
+It is also very important to help your child to feel tranquil, especially at night.
+You can put a warm towel on your child’s face before sleep to make him/her feel more relaxed.
 It is recommended to see a dentist regularly to treat or prevent bruxism in children.